pythonindia/inpycon-blog/content/blog/open-space-registration-2016.md

 **What is an Open Space?**

-Literally, its a SPACE OPEN to anyone who wishes to talk about Python.
+Literally, it's a SPACE OPEN to anyone who wishes to talk about Python.
 Be it experience, learnigs, libraries, tools, frameworks, tests, correct code practices, an idea, a "what-not-do" talk or anything that is about Python.

 **How it works?**